-BHDA — or black high definition acrylate — is the most recent material added to our roster.
-Starting as a maker material, BHDA was released this fall to all shoppers because of its amazing detail, finish, durability, and color.
-However, this material does have one aspect that’s somewhat unusual for Shapeways: models are printed with support structures.
-Until today, we removed the supports from all models during post-processing in our factory.
-But, this went beyond what many of our makers wanted.
-So, starting today, to give you more flexibility around the way your models look, you now have the option to receive your BHDA models with supports still attached.
-Below, we’ll show you how to remove supports and, if you’ve chosen to receive your model with the supports removed, how to remove the tiny support nubs that will remain on a portion of the surface.
+BHDA — or black high definition acrylate has amazing detail, finish, durability, and color.
+It also has something that’s pretty unusual for Shapeways prints: Models are printed with support structures.
+Until recently, we removed the supports from all models during post-processing in our factory.
+But, this went beyond what many of our creators wanted.
+So, to give you more flexibility around the way your models look, you now have the option to receive your BHDA models with supports still attached.
+Below, we’ll show you how to finish your models to remove the tiny nubs that remain after support removal, and, if you’re the kind of creator who likes to DIY the post-process, we’ll show you how to remove supports.

 CAUTION: Be careful not to add excess pressure as this material can easily scratch.
 Cosmetic scratches can be removed, but deep scratches will need additional buffing.